Spencer Hastings: Season 1

 Spencer Hastings is a preppy, ambitious, and competitive student who strives for perfection due to her parents' high expectations.
-She is resentful of her older sister Melissa, to whom she is always compared to.
+She is resentful of her older sister Melissa, to whom she is always compared.
 Spencer is attracted to her sister's fiancé, Wren, whom A warns Spencer to stay away from.
 Wren kisses Spencer and they are caught by Melissa, who insists that Wren move out.
 Melissa is angry and resentful towards Spencer afterwards.
 Spencer feels especially guilty because years earlier, she flirted with Melissa's boyfriend Ian and he kissed her, culminating in his break up with Melissa.
 She attempts to help Wren reconcile with Melissa but both parties are uninterested.

 Spencer starts dating Alex Santiago who works at her family's country club.
 Her mother initially dislikes him, but later reveals it is because she is embarrassed that she drunkenly revealed her breast cancer scare to him.
 Alex confides in Spencer that he had received an invitation to a prestigious tennis clinic but was uninterested in pursuing it.
 A sends Alex's application to the clinic and fakes messages that Spencer sent the application, which causes Alex to break up with her, believing that Spencer betrayed his trust.

 Spencer is the most suspicious and paranoid of the group, and she opposes Emily's friendship with Toby.
 But after the two spend time together in a motel room in the episode "Person of Interest", the two begin a romantic relationship.
 Spencer's family disapproves of their relationship and "A" also conspires to keep them apart.
 Nevertheless, Spencer insists on staying with Toby.

 Ian returns to Rosewood as Spencer's field hockey coach and he reconciles with Melissa, which makes Spencer nervous given their past relationship.
 Spencer becomes concerned when Melissa and Ian suddenly elope and Melissa becomes pregnant, especially after it is revealed that Alison had a secret relationship with Ian, making him a suspect in her murder.

 Spencer and the rest of the Liars strongly begin to believe that Ian was Alison's murderer and he realizes that Spencer knows about his relationship with Alison.
 The two have a tense relationship and Ian successfully convinces the Hastings family that Spencer's erratic behavior is due to jealousy of him and Melissa.
 Spencer sends anonymous text messages to Ian, threatening to expose him.
 When Spencer and Melissa get into a car accident, Spencer goes back to the church to get Melissa's phone, where Ian is waiting.
 He reveals that he knows Spencer is behind the messages and attempts to kill her but he is then attacked by a mysterious figure, who then kills Ian.
 The rest of the Liars join Spencer and call the police but when the police arrive, Ian's body is gone.

 A flashback reveals that Spencer and Alison got into a major argument on the night of her disappearance, suggesting Spencer is also a suspect in Alison's murder.